Prunella2001/sustainability-rag-system/README.md

 ## How to run this project

 1- Download the project.
 2- Run the following command "pip install -r requirement.txt"
+3- In ingest.py, integrate your Open AI API key here *os.environ["OPENAI_API_KEY"] = ""*
-3- Run the command "streamlit run main.py"
+4- Run the command "streamlit run main.py"

 ---